-The Plan is comprised of both a Defined Benefit (DB) component and a Defined Contribution (DC) component.
-The DB component was established by the Corporation effective October 1, 2000 and covered all eligible employees.
+The Plan is comprised of both a defined benefit (DB) component and a defined contribution (DC) component.
+The DB component was established by the Corporation effective October 1, 2000, and covered all eligible employees.
 Effective January 1, 2010, the Corporation established the DC component for all newly hired Management and Exempt employees, along with those newly hired unionized employees who later transfer to a Management and Exempt position.
-As of June 1, 2014 all newly hired Union of Postal Communication Employees (UPCE) along with those newly hired unionized employees who later transfer to a UPCE position joined the DC component.
+As of June 1, 2014, all newly hired Union of Postal Communication Employees (UPCE) along with those newly hired unionized employees who later transfer to a UPCE position joined the DC component.
+As of March 1, 2015, all newly hired Association of Postal Officials of Canada (APOC) employees along with those newly hired unionized employees who later transfer to an APOC position joined the DC component.

 The Plan is domiciled in Canada.
-The address of the Plan's registered office is 2701 Riverside Drive, Ottawa, Ontario b) Benefits i.
-Defined Benefit component
+The address of the Plan's registered office is 2701 Riverside Drive, Ottawa, Ontario.